Organic chemistry often has a reputation for being one of the most challenging subjects in the field of science. For...

 - A high atom economy is a desirable goal in chemical manufacturing.

-Another key principle of green chemistry is creating less hazardous chemical syntheses.
-Green chemistry focuses on designing chemical reactions.
-The chemists use and make substances with little or no environmental toxicity.
-Thus, selecting benign chemicals and reactions lowers chemical process risks.
+Another key principle focuses on designing safe reactions.
+Wherever practicable, synthetic methods should be designed to use and generate substances that possess little or no toxicity.
+Selecting benign chemicals lowers risks.

 Using less hazardous chemicals has multiple benefits: